LLNL/axom/src/components/common/shroud/docs/options.rst

 F_string_result_as_arg

   Function with return a ``char *`` will instead by converted to subroutine which require an additional argument for the result.

+F_string_len_trim

+  For each function with a ``std::string`` argument, create another C function which accepts a buffer and length.
+The C wrapper will call the ``std::string`` constructor, instead of the Fortran wrapper creating a ``NULL`` terminated string using ``trim``.
+This avoids copying the string in the Fortran wrapper.

 namespace